sarar0sa/PCAPinator/README.md

 # PCAPinator
-Web interface to retrieve PCAP-files from Palo Alto firewall
+A simple web interface to retrieve PCAP-files from Palo Alto firewall.
+Built using the flask framework.